ericbreyer/coco/README.md

 # coco
-coco is a tiny, portable cooperative scheduler for C. It can simply be used to make coroutines, but it has capabilities of a small operating system.
+coco is a tiny, portable cooperative scheduler for C. It can be used to as a simple coroutine library, or with the capabilities of a small operating system.

 ### coco features:
 #### coco core